Alister Jack

 Alister William Jack, Baron Jack of Courance (born 7 July 1963) is a Scottish businessman and politician who served as Secretary of State for Scotland from 2019 to 2024.
-A member of the Scottish Conservatives, he served as the Member of Parliament (MP) for Dumfries and Galloway from 2017 to 2024, before being made a life peer in 2025.
+A member of the Conservative Party, he served as the Member of Parliament (MP) for Dumfries and Galloway from 2017 to 2024, before being made a life peer in 2025.

 Early life and career

-Alister Jack was born on 7 July 1963 in Dumfries, Scotland. to David and Jean Jack.
+Alister Jack was born on 7 July 1963 in Dumfries, Scotland. to David and Jean Jack CVO.
 His mother Jean was Lord Lieutenant of Dumfries from 2006 to 2016.
 He was raised in Dalbeattie and Kippford, and was educated at Dalbeattie Primary School, at Crawfordton House – a private prep school near Moniaive, Dumfriesshire – and then at Glenalmond College, an all-boys private boarding school.
 He then attended Heriot-Watt University.

 Jack is a businessman, having founded tent-hire and self-storage companies, the latter building his fortune of £20 million.
 He currently owns a farm of 1200 acre in Courance, near Lockerbie.
 He formerly chaired the River Annan Fishery Board and Trust, Fisheries Management Scotland and Galloway Woodlands.